Redundancy In Spotlight As Duke And Duchess Of Sussex Axe All 15 Staff

 But how precisely does redundancy differ from dismissal?
-As an employer of domestic and household staff, the differences are important as not following procedures can result in an employment tribunal case.
+As an employee the differences are important to you.

-The following will be helpful if you find yourself in a position when you need to let staff go.
+The following will be helpful if you find yourself dismissed and told you are being made redundant.

-Dismissal is when you dismiss a member or members of staff for any reason other than that their job no longer exists: for instance theft, or an act which contravenes their contract of employment.
+Dismissal is if you are fired for any reason other than that your job no longer exists for instance: theft, or an act which contravenes your contract of employment

-- You are doing things in a different way.
+- They are doing things in a different way.

 - Moving home and or not needing staff in the future.

-Employees have certain rights and may be entitled to redundancy pay if they’re made redundant.
+As an employee you have certain rights and may be entitled to redundancy pay if you are made redundant.

 Redundancy payments are based on age, weekly pay and number of years in the job.

-Staff only qualify for statutory redundancy pay if they worked for you for at least 2 years.
+You only qualify for statutory redundancy pay if you have worked for your employer for at least 2 years.
 Redundancy pay for each full year of employment from year three onwards is calculated as follows: